Udaynanda/Application-of-AI-and-ML-in-Othello/README.md

-# Application of AI and ML in Othello
+# Application of Artificial Intelligence and Machine Learning in Othello
  CS254 Course project - done under the guidance of Dr.Kapil Ahuja